Area & Perimeter Calculator

 Interactive Canvas Visualization

-• Export JSON for records or sharing with architects
+• Export JSON: Save coordinate and measurement data for sharing with architects or engineers

 Self-Intersection Detection